 The best investment goals typically have three things in common:

-- Good investment goals are compatible with your long-term objectives.
-This message is worth repeating over and over because it never seems to get through to a large percentage of people who are programmed that money is the only thing that matters.
+Money is a tool that should exist to serve you.
+This message is worth repeating because it never seems to get through to a large percentage of people who are programmed that money is the only thing that matters.
 Money should make your life better.
 It doesn’t do you a bit of good to end up with an enormously large balance sheet if it means you have to sacrifice everything of value in your life and end up dying, leaving behind the fruits of your labor for heirs or other beneficiaries who are irresponsible or who have no gratitude for the labor you gifted them.